Climate target: South Korea

+The Climate Action Tracker has rated South Korea’s 2030 target as “Insufficient.”

+Criticisms include the slow transition to renewable energy, continued reliance on coal-fired power generation, and uncertainty in industrial sector reduction plans.

+Both the OECD and the IEA have identified energy mix reform and coal phase-out as key challenges in Korea’s climate policy.

-Calculation of Emissions Targets
+Calculation of emissions targets

 An emissions target or greenhouse gas emissions reduction target is a central policy instrument of international greenhouse gas emissions reduction politics and a key pillar of climate policy.
 They typically include heavy consideration of emissions budgets, which are calculated using rate of warming per standard emission of carbon dioxide, a historic baseline temperature, a desired level of confidence and a target global average temperature to stay below.

 An "emissions target" may be distinguished from an emissions budget, as an emissions target may be internationally or nationally set in accordance with objectives other than a specific global temperature.
 This includes targets created for their political palatability, rather than budgets scientifically determined to meet a specific temperature target.

 A country's determination of emissions targets is based on careful consideration of pledged NDCs (nationally determined contributions), economic and social feasibility, and political palatability.
 Carbon budgets can provide political entities with knowledge of how much carbon can be emitted before likely reaching a certain temperature threshold, but specific emissions targets take more into account.
 The exact way these targets are determined varies widely from country to country.
 Variation in emissions targets and time to complete them depends on factors such as accounting of land-use emissions, afforestation capacity of a country, and a countries transport emissions.
 Importantly, emissions targets also depend on their hypothesized reception.

 Many emissions pathways, budgets and targets also rely on the implementation of negative emissions technology.
 These currently undeveloped technologies are predicted to pull net emissions down even as source emissions are not reduced.